iszabi/system-engineer-ansible/README.md

-# System Engineer – Homework
+# System Engineer – Automation with Ansible
 ## Description

 It is a configuration management solution that configures linux-server01, based on what is shown in the image